 Participants were required to watch two pre-roll adverts at separate stages during the survey.
 These consisted of a high and low involvement advert that were tested in order to satisfy objective 3.
 Otnes et al. (1997) suggests that there is a gender difference in processing under high-involvement conditions.
 Thus, two high involvement adverts were included for male and female viewers (figure 10 and 11).
 The design of the questionnaire enabled different videos to be presented, dependent on the participant’s response to the gender question.

 To ensure results were not skewed by brand pre-conceptions.
-Online video adverts with a low brand awareness were selected and screening questions were implemented to ensure participants had seen the brand before (appendix 7).
+Online video adverts with a low brand awareness were selected and screening questions were implemented to ensure participants had not seen the brand before (appendix 7).

 [Insert figure 10]